ga-wdi-lessons/js-events-callbacks/readme.md

 ### Event Defaults (10 minutes) (Bonus)

-Back to our in-class code.
 In `index.html`, replace your button with a link to Google...

 ```html
 <body>